cjungmann/ate/README.md

 efficient appending and sequential reads (ie **for** loops), but are quite slow for changes, insertions, and indexed access, especially for large arrays.

+**ate** is a loadable builtin command for Bash that enhances Bash arrays with a table view, fast indexed access to virtual rows, and some database features through a simple API.

 **ate** works with a custom Bash shell variable that catalogs the first array element of each virtual row in a C-langauge array that